wireapp/wire-server/src/understand/federation/architecture.rst

 If a backend would like to send a request to a remote backend with a given domain, for example because a user would like to send a message to a user on a that backend, it first needs to 'discover' that backend.
-This step is necessary, as backends are not necessarily hosted under the domain they represent.
+This step is required, as backends are not necessarily hosted under the domain they represent.

 The domain that a Wire backend represents, i.e. the domain that is present in